As taught by Mataji (Swami Shantananda), either Meditation and Mindfulness , or Resilience, is a game-changer in your life.

 Towards the latter part of the program, you will teach your own learner’s course, testing out in real life the methodological processes and understanding that you will have acquired through the course.
 Getting to that point includes how to set up a class and manage the diversity of responses you are likely to come across.
 You will consider issues of role boundaries and fee-setting, amongst other things.

-Meditation teacher training in 2018 commences on March 17 and includes 20 Saturdays spread between March and November, along with weekly programs in group practice.
+Meditation teacher training in 2019 will commence in March.
+It entails 20 Saturdays spread between March and November, along with weekly programs in group practice.
 Minimum requirement for entry is at least one year of meditation practice in one form or another.
 On acceptance you will commit to a practice of one hour of still-mind meditation per day (and see what a difference it makes to you!).

 Completion of meditation teacher training will result in a Diploma of Meditation and Mindfulness.
 It may be issued from Blackburn Meditation and Mindfulness, or from the Australian College of Classical Yoga, whichever you prefer.